gnosis/dex-contracts/README.md

 Checkout our [wiki](https://github.com/gnosis/dex-contracts/wiki/Script-Usage-Examples)

 # Contributions
 Our continuoius integration is running several linters which must pass in order to make a contribution to this repo.
-For your convinience there is a `pre-commit` hook file contained in the project's root directory.
+For your convenience there is a `pre-commit` hook file contained in the project's root directory.
 You can make your life easier by executing the following command after cloning this project (it will ensure your changes pass linting before allowing commits).

 ```bash
 cp pre-commit .git/hooks/